 The nuclear weapon's power depends on several factors, including the warhead size, the height at which the warhead explodes, and the area where the nuclear weapon is used.
-The BBC reports that there are about 2,000 tactical nuclear weapons in russia.
+The BBC reports that russia has about 2,000 tactical nuclear weapons.
 These warheads are in storage, not deployed, and ready to fire.
-The smallest of the warheads can weigh one kiloton or less, and the larger can reach 100 kilotons.
+The smallest of the warheads can weigh one kiloton or less, and the larger can reach 100 kiloton.
 By comparison, the atomic bomb that killed about 146,000 people in Hiroshima during World War II had a capacity of 15 kilotons, and russia's most large strategic weapon is at least 800 kilotons.

 For example, if a 100-kiloton bomb falls on the center of Moscow, it will kill more than 250,000 people, and more than a million will be injured in burns and wreckage.
 The map shows the conditional radii of the destruction depending on the severity of the consequences.

 - Marked in yellow is the conditional size of a nuclear fireball; its radius is 380 meters, and its height is 350 meters.
 Everything inside the fireball evaporates.